figinii/figinii/README.md

 ![Metamorphose by M.C.
 Escher](assets/metamorphose_escher.png)

 Yo  <img src="assets/parrot.gif" width="2.5%" alt="description">, I'm Matteo Figini,
-a MSc student in Computer Engineering at Politecnico di Milano and University of Illinois Chicago.
+a MSc student in Computer Science and Engineering at Politecnico di Milano and University of Illinois Chicago.

 I'm primarly focused in the broad area of **Machine Learning** with a particular interest in the theoretical foundations of the field.
 I also have a background experience in Software Engineering and High Performance Computing.